andres-ricoq/clasificador-ods/README.md

 Performance is not uniform across classes: SDGs with distinctive vocabulary (16, 4, 5) reach F1 > 0.89, while SDGs sharing socioeconomic vocabulary (8, 9, 10) are harder to separate (F1 between 0.53 and 0.66) — a limitation expected from a bag-of-words representation, discussed in detail in the analysis notebook.

+*F1 macro was used as the sole scoring metric during hyperparameter search (`GridSearchCV`); accuracy and F1 weighted were computed only once, on the held-out test set, after model selection.*

 ## Tech stack

 - **Data processing / ML:** pandas, NumPy, scikit-learn, gensim